Dear Central Sound Community,

 Our new web-based software STEM Wizard allows teachers better access to student work and students will be able to look at the progress of their paperwork in almost real time.
 Students interested in participating at the state level will have their paperwork automatically sent to the state fair AFTER fair day.
 Since this is a new system, please feel free to reach out and let us know what is working and what you are having trouble with.

+Here is a screenshot of what you’ll see when you click the STEM Wizard Registration link.
+The red circle will show you a drop down menu and yours, of course, is Teacher.
 Please note: teachers must registers first before letting students register (students will select their school and teacher based on the teacher’s profile).

 One of the super cool things about this new system is that when students register, students can add their cell phone number and get text alerts for when there’s something updated on their project.
 Note: students also will need to know if they are doing their project as a team and the intended category they want to enter (though the category can be changed later with an email to us); you will also need to keep track of your login and password.
 The registration wizard will prompt students if they need additional forms.